 - workshops on inclusive teaching facilitated by Brown faculty and staff.

 Faculty and postdoctoral scholars who are unable to attend the fall orientation also have the opportunity to attend a lunch workshop on Preparing for the First Days of Class, offered in September and January.
 New instructors have the opportunity to ask questions and engage in conversation in an informal setting.
-Please see Sheridan's events page for more details.
+The Fall 2019 New Faculty Orientation will be held on Thursday, August 22, 2019.
+Please contact [email protected] for more details.

 Workshops for New Graduate TAs